Simonecimolato/Random-links/README.md

 # Random-links
-the first 4 links are normal ones, the second 4 ones are random, when you refresh they mix their arrangement, and you can also click the button to make it happen.
+The first 4 links are normal ones, the second 4 ones are random, when you refresh the page they mix their arrangement, and you can also click the button to make it happen.